stefanofa/awesome/TOPICS.md

 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

+*   [vercel/satori](https://github.com/vercel/satori) - Enlightened library to convert HTML and CSS to SVG

 ## linter

 *   [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.

 *   [rome/tools](https://github.com/rome/tools) - Unified developer tools for JavaScript, TypeScript, and the web

+*   [protofire/solhint](https://github.com/protofire/solhint) - Solhint is an open-source project to provide a linting utility for Solidity code.

 ## static-code-analysis